 However it masks the amount of competition involved in their prime.

-For instance, Federer won his first few Grand Slams against relatively weaker players: The domination of Sampras and Agassi had ended while his two major rivals, Nadal and Djokovic, were yet to rise.
+For instance, Federer won his first few Grand Slams against relatively weaker players: The domination of Pete Sampras and Andre Agassi had ended while his two major rivals, Nadal and Djokovic, were yet to rise.
 Djokovic had to compete with both Federer and Nadal at their peak.

 ATP World Rankings